Average four-genus of two-bridge knots: Introduction

 Recall that any $2$-bridge knot is alternating.
 The Conway 4-plat presentation does not in general minimise the crossing number, unless it is itself alternating.
-Nevertheless, the number $2(|a_1|+|a_2|+\ldots+|a_{2m}|)$ is a fairly accurate approximation of the crossing number of the knots $K(2a_1,\ldots,2a_{2m})$, since a 4-plat diagram can be transformed into a reduced alternating diagram by removing at most $2m-1$ crossings, as sketched in Figure~2.
+Nevertheless, the number $2(|a_1|+|a_2|+\ldots+|a_{2m}|)$ is a fairly accurate approximation of the crossing number of the knots $K(2a_1,\ldots,2a_{2m})$.
+In the worst case, there are non-alternating transitions between all the $2m$ twist regions.
+Each of these transitions can be turned into an alternating one by a move that removes one crossing, as sketched in Figure~2.
+Therefore, every 4-plat diagram can be transformed into a reduced alternating diagram by removing at most $2m-1$ crossings.
 In particular, the crossing number $c(K(2a_1,\ldots,2a_{2m}))$ is larger than $|a_1|+|a_2|+\ldots+|a_{2m}|$.
 With this in mind, we assert without proof that Theorem~1 holds with $n$ replaced by the crossing number, i.e.\ by taking the average value of the ratio $g_4(K)/g(K)$ over all 2-bridge knots~$K$ with crossing number~$n$.

 In order to estimate the average ratio $\left \langle \frac{g_4}{g} \right \rangle_n$, we will consider $\langle g \rangle_n \in \Q$ and $\langle g_4 \rangle_n \in \Q$, the average values of the Seifert genus and the 4-genus respectively, taken over all 2-bridge knots $K(2a_1,\ldots,2a_{2m})$ with $n=|a_1|+|a_2|+\ldots+|a_{2m}| \geq 2$.
 The following two statements almost immediately imply Theorem~1, as we will see in the next section.